[Webinar] Docs-as-code without the complexity.→ Save your seat

 Having a record of these technologies considerably facilitates launching the project in the future.

-Library versions change, and a seemingly insignificant alteration might just cause issues later down the line.
+Library versions change, and even a small change can lead to problems further down the line.

 However, you can avoid these mishaps by noting the exact technologies used, as users will know precisely which platforms you built the software with.